-- 7. gain a holistic view of the determinants of mental health and psychopathology (B.S. level) - (m) Covers the knowledge and skills needed to perform effectively within the context of disease prevention and the promotion of health.
+PLO 2: Students will be able to articulate a holistic view of the determinants of mental health and psychopathology (B.S. level)

+PLO 3: Students will be able to cover the knowledge and skills needed to perform effectively within the context of disease prevention and the promotion of health.

-- o understand the principles of goal setting and of monitoring, mentoring and motivating patients, in particular, and communities, in general - o identify and analyze health problems and challenges and opportunities in their communities and formulate recommendations for courses of action - o utilize team building skills to lead and/or co-lead collaborative projects to accomplish group goals (B.S. level) - o apply the basic principles of organizational theory to the relationship between health care and health (B.S. level) - (n) Develops an understanding of the role of policy, ethics and resources in the management of prevention programming and health service delivery.
+- Students will be able to explain the principles of goal setting and of monitoring, mentoring and motivating patients and communities, in general - Students will be able to identify and analyze health problems and challenges and opportunities in their communities and formulate recommendations for courses of action

+PLO 4: Students will be able to utilize team building skills to lead and/or co-lead collaborative projects to accomplish group goals (B.S. level)

+PLO 5: Students will be able to apply the basic principles of organizational theory to the relationship between health care and health (B.S. level)

+PLO 6: Students will be able to develops an understanding of the role of policy, ethics and resources in the management of prevention programming and health service delivery.

-- demonstrate how health policies can leave a lasting effect on society and how some portions of society may be differentially affected - o design ways to overcome stigma related to health conditions - analyze ethical issues encountered in fostering disease prevention and the promotion of health as they can affect individuals as well as communities (B.S. level) - o formulate responses to ethical and legal concerns relating to health service provision as well as health and medical research (B.S. level)
+- Students will be able to demonstrate how health policies can leave a lasting effect on society and how some portions of society may be differentially affected - Students will be able to design ways to overcome stigma related to health conditions

+PLO 7: Students will be able to analyze ethical issues encountered in fostering disease prevention and the promotion of health as they can affect individuals as well as communities (B.S. level)

+PLO 8: Students will be able to formulate responses to ethical and legal concerns relating to health service provision as well as health and medical research (B.S. level)

+PLO 9: Students will be able to communicate using well-organized arguments and credible supporting evidence.